The Easiest Chocolate Pudding Cake

 • For a thicker cake, bake in a square baking pan instead of a rectangle.

-Questions
+Frequently Asked Questions

 Yes, this pudding cake can easily be made as a lemon pudding cake, a banana pudding cake, or a vanilla pudding cake.
 Simply swap out the chocolate cake mix and chocolate pudding mix for the flavors you want to make.

-Should pudding cake be refrigerated?
+Should pudding cake leftovers be refrigerated?

-Yes, store leftover pieces of cake in an airtight container in the fridge.
+Yes.
+Store leftover pieces of cake in an airtight container in the fridge.
 It also keeps in the freezer for up to 3 months.
 Thaw the cake in the fridge for a day before serving.

 Can this cake be made gluten free?